Generic Name: avatrombopag (A va TROM boe pag)

 What is Doptelet?

-Doptelet is not used to make platelet counts normal in adults with chronic liver disease.
+Doptelet is not a cure for thrombocytopenia and it will not make your platelet counts normal in adults with chronic liver disease.

 How should I take Doptelet?

 Take Doptelet exactly as it was prescribed.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.